 How to automatically notify the relevant approver as soon as a contract is signed?

-How to set up approval automation with Contractbook?
+How to set up approval automation in-app?

 Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.